-Often, you can identify and solve a problem through simple checks of the basics: confirming the electrical power supply and gas flow.
-To help with preliminary checks, the unit's control module offers a visual display of the status of the various control circuit components.
+Often, you can identify and solve a problem through simple checks of the basics: confirming the electrical power supply, gas flow and resetting the thermostat control.
+To help with preliminary checks, the unit's control module offers a clear visual display of the status of the various control circuit components.